arjunmehta/heartbeats/README.md

 Use this library for comparing large numbers of _relativistic_ time lapses efficiently and for synchronizing the execution of events based on these time lapses.
 In effect:

-- **Compare the time properties of multiple "Pulse" objects to a single consistent "Heartbeat" (eg. missed beats, lag, age etc.)**
+- **Compare the time properties of multiple objects (Pulses) to a global time measure (Heart) operating on a specific time resolution (Heartrate)**
-- **Execute functions on specific Heartbeat intervals (eg. do Y every X beats, do Y in X beats)**
+- **Execute functions on specific Heartbeat intervals**

-This library uses a much more efficient (yet lower resolution) method of testing system level event times as relativistic time differentials (vs. universal time differentials).
+This library uses a much more efficient (lower resolution) method of testing system level event times as relativistic time differentials (vs. universal time differentials).
 Think larger chunked time measures (interval counts) instead of actual milliseconds.
 It's also great at managing the execution of events that require precise in-system synchronization.

 ## Basic Usage Example